Guilty Gear (video game): Reception

 Reviews for it were generally positive, with an aggregate score of 78% from GameRankings.
 PlayStation Power reported that both Japanese and American reviewers commended the combination of humor and "futuristic manga-style" action, and the variety of moves and combos.
 IGN staff said it would be well received by fans of traditional 2D fighting video games and considered it one of the bests of the genre on PlayStation.
 Writing for Electronic Gaming Monthly (EGM), a reviewer dubbed "Sushi" said it was the second best 2D fighter on PlayStation behind Street Fighter Alpha 2.
 Harry Slater of Pocket Gamer and Eurogamers Wesley Yin-Poole affirmed it as regarded "by many to be the greatest 2D, one on one fighter of the era" and "the greatest fighting game of all time", respectively.

 Its graphics have been well received by James Mielke of GameSpot, who qualified it as having "fast and fluid animation".
-Allgame's Michael L. House also described it as "fluid".
+Allgames Michael L. House also described it as "fluid".
 Writing for Eurogamer, Tom Bramwell noted "the classic 'cartoon' look suits Guilty Gear perfectly", and Randy Nelson from IGN praised its "unrivaled animation quality".
 Slater stated "it's one of the coolest 2D fighters from a time when 2D fighters just weren't cool".
 In opposition, Ed Lomas of Computer and Video Games declared, "the graphics aren't great, but a lot of effort has been put into certain characters, especially in terms of animation."
 An EGM reviewer deemed the graphics and animation as "the big draw" of Guilty Gear, while a Jeuxvideo.com contributor said it could be "more polished".

 Its gameplay has been praised, with Mielke, House, and Nelson describing it as "fast, [and] furious".
 Conversely, Play criticized its speed as "Guilty Gear takes it away too far."
 Lomas praised its combo system, and compared to Street Fighter Alpha games, while IGN staff also commended its "over-the-top" combos.
 Bobba Fatt of GamePro, however, complained that it was difficult to perform some special moves.
 Mielke declared it is "one of the few non-Capcom or SNK 2D fighters to make any sort of impact on the genre."
 Though stating that Capcom was still the best developer, Nelson said Guilty Gear is "better than 90% of those [2D fighting games] on the market".
 Similarly, Jeuxvideo.com writer thought it was the game that would "finally provide a valid alternative to Capcom's hegemony" in the niche.